Great Famine (Ireland): Emigration

 At least a million people are thought to have emigrated as a result of the famine.
-There were about 1 million long-distance emigrants between 1846 and 1851, mainly to North America.
+There were about a million long-distance emigrants between 1846 and 1851, mainly to North America.
 The total given in the 1851 census is 967,952.
 Short-distance emigrants, mainly to Britain, may have numbered 200,000 or more.

 While the famine was responsible for a significant increase in emigration from Ireland, of anywhere from 45% to nearly 85% depending on the year and the county, it was not the sole cause.
 The beginning of mass emigration from Ireland can be traced to the mid-18th century, when some 250,000 people left Ireland over a period of 50 years to settle in the New World.
-Irish economist Cormac Ó Gráda estimates that between 1 million and 1.5 million people emigrated during the 30 years between 1815 (when Napoleon was defeated in Waterloo) and 1845 (when the Great Famine began).
-However, during the worst of the famine, emigration reached somewhere around 250,000 in one year alone, with western Ireland seeing the most emigrants.
+Irish economist Cormac Ó Gráda estimates that between 1 million and 1.5 million people emigrated between 1815 (when Napoleon was defeated in Waterloo) and 1845 (when the Great Famine began).
+But during the worst of the famine, emigration reached somewhere around 250,000 in one year alone, with western Ireland seeing the most emigrants.

 Families did not migrate en masse, but younger members of families did, so much so that emigration almost became a rite of passage, as evidenced by the data that show that, unlike similar emigrations throughout world history, women emigrated just as often, just as early, and in the same numbers as men.
 The emigrants would send remittances (reaching a total of £1,404,000 by 1851) back to family in Ireland, which, in turn, allowed another member of their family to leave.

 Emigration during the famine years of 1845–1850 was primarily to England, Scotland, South Wales, North America, and Australia.
 Many of those fleeing to the Americas used the McCorkell Line.
 One city that experienced a particularly strong influx of Irish immigrants was Liverpool, with at least one-quarter of the city's population being Irish-born by 1851.
 This would heavily influence the city's identity and culture in the coming years, earning it the nickname of "Ireland's second capital".
 Liverpool became the only place outside of Ireland to elect an Irish nationalist to parliament when it elected T. P. O'Connor in 1885, and continuously re-elected him unopposed until his death in 1929.
 As of 2020, it is estimated that three quarters of people from the city have Irish ancestry.